fauzaanu/framerui/content/blog/framer-reverse-proxy-in-django.md

 ---
 author: Fauzaan Gasim
-title: How to reverse proxy framer through django web framework
+title: Reverse proxying framer through django web framework
 date: 2023-04-06
 description: Learn how to reverse proxy your Framer designs and prototypes through the Django web framework, enabling you to seamlessly integrate your interactive content into your web application.
 tags: [Framer, Django, reverse proxy, web development, prototyping]